 Our world is under the constant threat of crime, both locally and globally.
 Whether you are switching careers or looking to expand on your current knowledge, an online master’s degree in Criminal Justice could propel you to new heights.
 There is a lot you can do with this degree, and here are some ideas.

 If you have a bachelor’s degree in Criminal Justice or work as a police officer, a master’s degree qualifies you for advanced leadership positions.
-As a supervisor, you will ensure that your team is motivated and follows all of the procedures and rules of the department.
-You can expect to earn a generous salary and have lots of opportunities as the demand for leadership roles is likely to increase over the next decade.
-Cops starting annual salaries range from $65,000- 95,00.
+As a supervisor, you will ensure that your team is motivated and also follows all of the procedures and rules of the department.
+Additionally, you can expect to earn a generous salary and have lots of opportunities as the demand for leadership roles is likely to increase over the next decade.
+Cops starting annual salaries range from $65,000- 95,000.

 A high-profile government job could be for you once you get your master’s.
-Some options include the FBI, DEA, and DHS.
-There’s a broad umbrella of positions, including everything from human trafficking to white-collar crime.
-Throughout your coursework, you’ll gain a better idea of your interests and find out what jobs match your skillset.
+Some options include the FBI, DEA, and also DHS.
+Positions include everything from human trafficking to white-collar crime.
+Throughout your coursework, you’ll gain a better idea of your interests, so you can find jobs to match your skill set.

 Emergency Management Leader